 Latest version of Green Screens web administration contains simple IP filter engine to allow access to web terminal only from specified IP addresses.

 Many clients have additional requirement for access control in combination of USERNAME with IP address of client computer and other login parameters.
-Usually, this is done with Telnet Exit Programs at host machine.
+Usually, this is done with Telnet Exit Programs at the host machine or with QDCRDEVD API.

 With PROXYIP envvar it is possible to retrieve client IP address inside Telnet Exit Program.
 To see how to get client IP from Telnet Exit Program, please look at template CL program below.

 TIP: Creating Telnet Exit programs require extra care to not to completely block telnet access.
 Use DATAAREA status flag to tell exit program when it is on or off.
-In a case of problems, use for example JT400 based app to update DATAAREA with off signal to disable telnet exit program.
+In a case of problems, use for example temporary scheduled job that turns flag off every 5 min.
+Or use JT400 based app to update DATAAREA with off signal to disable telnet exit program.
+JT400 will use different port for DDM to access the system.

 /*****************************************************************/